tijs/atproto-to-fediverse/README.md

 # Your Val.town deployment URL
 VALTOWN_URL=https://your-val-url.web.val.run

-# Bluesky App Password for sync service (recommended)
+# Bluesky App Password for sync service (services do not work with oauth yet on bsky)
 ATPROTO_APP_PASSWORD=your-bluesky-app-password

-# Security: restrict OAuth to specific handle only
+# Security: restrict login to specific handle only
 ATPROTO_ALLOWED_HANDLE=your.handle.bsky.social
 ```